ajsnow/Shear/README.md

 ## Status

-Shear is in *early alpha*.
+Shear is a hobby project.
 It's API is unstable & implementation is unoptimized.
-If you want to get in at the ground floor figuring out how to define n-arrays in the swiftest way possible, here's your opportunity.
 If you want a sturdy foundation to build a product on today, this likely isn't it.

 ## Example